pmlmodelling/nctoolkit/docs/source/installing.rst

 The easiest way to install the package is using conda, which will install nctoolkit and all system dependencies::

-   $ conda install -c rwi nctoolkit
+   $ conda install -c conda-forge nctoolkit

 nctoolkit is available from the `Python Packaging Index. <https://pypi.org/project/nctoolkit/>`__   To install nctoolkit using pip::